AdobeDocs/workfront.pt-BR/help/quicksilver/planning/fields/delete-fields.md

 <!-- this is not possible yet, since fields cannot be shared yet; maybe move this up a bit, in this bullet list: * When you delete a field, it is deleted from all records associated with the field.-->

-* <span class="preview">Não é possível excluir campos de registros globais que foram adicionados a espaços de trabalho secundários a partir de espaços de trabalho secundários.</span>
+* Não é possível excluir campos de registros globais que foram adicionados a espaços de trabalho secundários a partir de espaços de trabalho secundários.

 ## Excluir campos